Ahh the Bosque, with the sun reflecting off the cottonwood leaves.

 Not USAC sacntioned, and USAC licenses, annual or one day, are not required.
 Helmets are required.
 Aside from unrestricted feeding of riders, and allowing spare wheels and technical support at the start finish, this race will be run under USAC MTB race rules.

 Parking on the west side of the River north and south of Rio Bravo Blvd, best accessed via Poco Loco St, just east of the river.
 Main parking area is called the Rio Bravo Riverside Picnic Area.
 Google Maps Placemark.
-2022 GPS Track.
 Course will be CCW.
 We will start on the levee road so that we do not have all the riders going into the singletrack in an uncivilized manner.
 MTB starts should be civilized.
-Crouse may be a little longer than this.
+GPS Track here

 BCD Racing Course Marking Conventions